Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 Why does Korean style gochujang sauce work so well with an Italian style pasta dish?

-Surprisingly, because the peppers in gochujang have a tomato-like flavour, it actually ends up tasting like a spicy tomato based rose sauce.
+Surprisingly, because the peppers in gochujang have a tomato-like flavour, like an amped up spicy tomato paste.
+It actually ends up tasting like a spicy rose sauce.
 The best part is, because of the added ingredients like dashi and soy sauce, you end up with a dish that has a much bigger depth of flavour than it’s pure Italian counterpart.
 Cool, hey!

 Variations